axelvaldez/radical-companies/_posts/Posts/2022-09/2022-09-20-rhatchery.markdown

      <tr>
       <th>#100lives</th>
       <td>
        <p>About a month ago Jose Contreras, a dear friend, talked to me about what he and Dr Mike Ybarra wanted to do.
-I always listen to Jose&rsquo;s crazy talk because it often turns out not so crazy after all.
-He wanted to help people on probation get started on carreers in the technology space, in particular in the aread of sales.
-He personally went through the experience of going to jail and turning his life around, all the way to an MBA.
-He wanted to create something that would help people get to the financial wealth in this Valley. &ldquo;I&rsquo;ve had my &lsquo;aha!&rsquo; moment and I realized that can change my life&hellip; now what?&rdquo;</p>
+It was crazy talke, but I always listen to it because it oftentimes turns out not to be so crazy after all.
+He wanted to help people on probation get started on carreers in the technology space, in particular in the area of sales.
+He wanted to help them shit for the vicioius circle that got him in jail, to virtuous circle that could keep them out of jail.</p>
+       <p>He personally went through the experience of going to jail and later turning his life around.
+He kept working and going to school, all the way to an MBA.
+He wanted to create something that would help people get to the financial wealth in this Valley. &ldquo;I&rsquo;ve had my &lsquo;aha!&rsquo; moment when I realized that I can change my life, and I want that other people to have that chance, too.&rdquo;</p>
+       <p>We are just starting with this, but Dr Mike already found out that we can get a six-month program accredited.</p>
+       <p>We are also thinking of also lining up companies that would be willing to take these folks as paid interns.
+We have a program at Encora Mexico<a href="#en01"><sup id="en04">4&nbsp;</sup></a> where we take recent graduates and put them through a six month program, with the last two months working with a client and that has been gold.
+Graduates from this program, called Apprentice, have grown to be superstars.</p>
        <p>BTW, the name is inspired by #100devs, &ldquo;A FREE LIVE Coding Bootcamp&rdquo;, the fantastic program founded by @leonnoel<sup id="bm03">3&nbsp;</sup></a> to &ldquo;help POC unlock high growth careers as software engineers.&rdquo;</p>
        <ul>
         <li>Sales folks</li>